Galaxion

 Galaxion is a science fiction comic book and webcomic series written and drawn by Canadian Tara Tallan (née Jenkins).

 The story follows the crew of an interstellar ship, the Galaxion, as they test a new experimental hyperdrive engine.
 The story's narrative presents the Galaxions geologist Aria Schafer's point of view.

 Versions

 There have been three versions of the Galaxion story.

 Around 1993, the story first appeared as one half of a photocopied, digest size flip comic book Salmagundi.

-In the late 1990s the story was relaunched in a self-published full-sized comic.
-There were also two "special issues": a shorter 99 cent special and a "flip book" with Amy Unbounded by Rachel Hartman.
+In the late 1990s, the story was relaunched in a self-published full-sized comic.
+There was also a "flip book" with Amy Unbounded by Rachel Hartman.
 The first six issues were collected in a graphic novel, Galaxion: The Graphic Novel Volume One.
 This second version of Galaxion made it to eleven full issues but ceased publication in 1999 as the demands of parenthood pulled Tara away from the drawing table.